Bigfoot, Sasquatch and Yeti

 - In the official licensed comic book, there was one Bigfoot story.
 Also, the infamous "Jose Chung's From Outer Space" episode did feature Mulder watching the Patterson footage of an alleged female sasquatch.

-- He also watches it at the end of "The Jersey Devil", an early episode where, after a long pursuit of what the main characters theorize to be a cannibalistic primitive hominoid that lives in the woods of New Jersey the creature turns out to be a perfect normal (and quite sexy) nude woman.
+- He also watches it at the end of "The Jersey Devil", an early episode where, after a long pursuit of what the main characters theorize to be a cannibalistic primitive hominoid that lives in the woods of New Jersey the creature turns out to be a perfect normal nude woman.
 Since she is killed also, there is no final answer to why she did behave that way, however.
+It's implied she's an abandoned child who turned feral, or was birthed by another feral human.

 - In The Invisible Man, the invisibility gland was taken from the Sasquatch who had developed it in order to hide in the forest of America.
 To be fair, the main character was pretty shocked at this revelation as well.
 He was even more shocked when they informed him that the gland was from a female, which is why the MALE Sasquatch in the episode was so...affectionate.